• Skip to primary navigation

 5. Barley Malt Syrup is traditionally used but it's somewhat harder to find, but I highly recommend trying it if you can get it.
 It adds a subtle malty flavor, and its enzymes contribute to the bagel's chewiness and help create that iconic golden-brown crust.

-6. See the post above for step-by-step photos, substitute ideas, extra tips, and FAQs.
+6. See the post above for step-by-step photos, substitute ideas, and FAQs.

 Nutrition